 - Research options on how to achieve that goal.
-(This is when I started researching with an open mind and rediscovered the idea of internet lead generation.
-I knew the bank I was at wasn't going to let me explore this, and that I had no chance of making $300k there.
-So I got my license, and jumped ship to a retail non-bank lender)
+(I started researching with an open mind and rediscovered the idea of internet lead generation.)

 So where did the resolve and consistency play in exactly?

-I'm not the best example at the end of the day, because I stopped before reaching the top to pursue the passion that got me there in the first place.
+I admit, I’m not the best example.
+I stopped before reaching the top to pursue the passion that got me there in the first place.
 But you get the point.
-The fact is I could've taken that plan and strategy as far as I wanted to, and so can you.
-Just put a plan together, and execute it with consistency and resolve.
+I could’ve taken that plan and strategy as far as I wanted to, and so can you.
+Just put a plan together and execute it with consistency and resolve.